 10. Tropical Carrot Cubes

 These are a great treat for senior dogs and puppies as they are packed with vitamins and are super tasty.
-These are great vegetarian homemade dog treats that are suitable for dogs suffering from sensitivities and allergies.
+These are great vegetarian homemade dog treats or homemade frozen dog treats that are suitable for dogs suffering from sensitivities and allergies.

 Photo credit: Vegetarianmamma.com